Maximum Likelihood Estimation of Optimal Receiver Operating Characteristic Curves from Likelihood Ratio Observations: Introduction

 To elaborate a bit more, we discuss a possible specific scenario related to Cox's notion of partial likelihood \cite{Cox75}.
-Suppose $X = (Y_1,S_1,Y_2,S_2,\ldots , Y_T,S_T),$ where the components themselves may be vectors.
-The full likelihood under hypothesis $H_k$ for $k=0,1$ is the product of two factors given below, each of which is a product of $T$ factors:
+Suppose $X = (Y_1,S_1,Y_2,S_2,\dots , Y_T,S_T),$ where the components themselves may be vectors.
+The full likelihood under hypothesis $H_k$ for $k=0,1$ is the product of two factors given below, each of which is a product of $T$ factors: \iftoggle{trimmer}{ }{}

-where $y^t\defeq\ind{y_{t'}}{t'\in[t]}$.
+\iftoggle{trimmer}{ }{}\\ where $y^t\defeq\ind{y_{t'}}{t'\in[t]}$.
 Cox defined the first factor to be the partial likelihood based on $Y$ and the second factor to be the partial likelihood based on $S$.
-If the first factor is very complicated but does not depend on $k$, and the second factor is known and tractable, we arrive at the form of the total likelihood described above: $g_k(x)=u(x)h_k(x)$ for $k\in\{0,1\}$.
+If the first factor is very complicated but does not depend on $k$, and the second factor is known and tractable, we arrive at the form of the total likelihood described above: $g_k(x)=u(x)h_k(x)$ for \iftoggle{trimmer}{$k = 0, 1$.}{$k\in\{0,1\}$.} See \cite{KangHajek21} for a more detailed example application.

 To avoid possible confusion, we emphasize that the problem considered is an inference problem with independent observations, where the ROC is to be estimated.
 The space of ROCs is infinite-dimensional.
-The observations $R_1, \ldots , R_n$ are {\em not} used for a binary hypothesis testing problem.
+We do not focus on finding the optimal decision rule for a BHT, which is already known to be the likelihood ratio test.

-There is a large classical literature on ROC curves dating to the early 1940s.
-Much of the emphasis relating to estimating ROC curves is focused on estimating the area under the ROC curve (AUC).
-A popular approach is the binormal model such that the distribution of an observed score is assumed to be a monotonic transformation of Gaussian under either hypothesis, \todo{Added ``a monotonic transformation of''} and maximum likelihood estimates of the parameters of the Gaussians are found.
-See \cite{MetzPan99,Hsieh_1996} and references therein. \todo{Added Hsieh and Turnbull.} The first estimator we consider for the ROC curve, which we call the ``empirical ROC curve,'' is described by that name in \cite{Delongetal88}.
-The empirical ROC curve is the same up to a rotation as the ``sample ordinal dominance graph'' defined in \cite{Barber75}, p.~400.
+There is a large literature on ROC curves dating to the early 1940s.
+Much of the emphasis relating to estimating ROC curves is focused on estimating the area under the ROC curve (AUC), a key performance measure for machine learning algorithms \cite{Bradley97}.
+For estimation of the ROC curves, a popular approach is the binormal model such that the distribution of an observed score is assumed to be a monotonic transformation of a Gaussian random variable under either hypothesis, and maximum likelihood (ML) estimates of the parameters of the Gaussian distribution are found.
+See \cite{MetzPan99,HsiehTurnbull96} and references therein.
+The papers \cite{HsiehTurnbull96,Darlington73,Bamber75} and others address estimation of ROC curves from samples of ``scores'' or ``diagnostic variables'' that are assumed to have different distributions under the two hypothesis.
+However, there is no assumed relationship between the two distributions; the distributions are not necessarily distributions of likelihood ratios.
+We have not found previous work on estimating ROC curves from likelihood ratio observations.